Skip to Content

 Confronting & Reporting Alleged Violations

-For instructors, one of the more difficult aspects of promoting academic integrity is deciding what to do once academic dishonesty is suspected.
-The following information is designed to help instructors understand how to confront a student who may have engaged in academic dishonesty, and how to submit a referral to the Honor System for review.
+For instructors, one aspect of promoting academic integrity is can be the next steps after academic misconduct is suspected.
+The following information is designed to help instructors understand how to approach a suspected concern of academic misconduct and submit a referral to Student Conduct for review.

-Instructors are encouraged to discuss their concerns with students suspected of academic dishonesty and to inform the student of their decision to refer the suspected academic misconduct to the Honor System.
-However, instructors who wish to meet with students should remember to not ask the student any questions that could be considered self-incriminating.
-Students are afforded the right not to make self-incriminating statements during an Honor System investigation, and the conversation with the student could be used as evidence if the matter is referred to the Honor Court.
+Instructors are encouraged to discuss their concerns with students suspected of academic dishonesty and to inform the student of their decision to refer the suspected academic misconduct.
+However, instructors who wish to meet with students should remember to not ask the student any questions that could be considered self-incriminating and inform the student that they do not need to respond.
+Students are afforded the right not to make self-incriminating statements about their behavior, actions, or decisions.

-Instructors choosing to meet with students prior to referring a case to the Honor System should consider carefully the types of questions they will ask and the nature of the information they will seek prior to meeting with the student.
+Instructors choosing to meet with students prior to referring their concern of academic misconduct should consider the approach and the types of questions they will ask and the nature of the information they will seek prior to meeting with the student.

 Once confronted, some students may immediately accept responsibility; others may act completely surprised or strongly deny any involvement.
-If, after meeting with the student, a violation is still suspected, instructors should refer the matter to the Student Attorney General for a review.
-Instructors should make sure to let students know that the final determination will be made by the Honor System and that the student will have an opportunity to provide their account and respond to the accusation.
+If, after meeting with the student, a violation is still suspected, instructors should refer the matter to the Student Conduct for a review.
+Instructors should make sure to let students know that the final determination will be made by Student Conduct and that the student will have an opportunity to provide their account and respond to the alleged misconduct and concerns.

 STEP 2: Gather and prepare all relevant material

 You should gather all materials related to the allegations.
-All this information will be needed by the Student Attorney General in the review of the incident.
+All this information will be needed by the Student Conduct in the review of the incident.
 Some materials which can be considered evidence are:

 • Copies of assignment(s) or exam(s) in question